darioxr/glyphosate_syncom/README.md

 If you need futher information please contact [dxramirez@usfq.edu.ec](mailto:dxramirez@usfq.edu.ec)

 This repository contains the count tables obtained after the processing of the amplicon sequence data.
-The amplicon sequencing raw reads will be available after publication at NCBI Sequence Read Archive (Project PRJNA632632).
+The amplicon sequencing raw reads are available at NCBI Sequence Read Archive (Project PRJNA632632).
 Additionally, the Materials and Methods section and the Supplementary Table S1 are included.

 ### Raw_data
 **count_table_raw.csv**: CSV table that contains the raw USeq and OTU count table from Synthetic Community (SynCom) experiment.